Skip to Content

 Don’t be afraid to choose hikes for kids that are just fun for them!
 Running around Goblin Valley State Park with kids is the perfect example of that.

-image of two kids playing while hiking at goblin state valley park in utah
+two kids playing while hiking at goblin state valley park in utah.

 Kids are very curious.
 Hiking with kids is the perfect time to teach them about the plants, animals and insects you’ll encounter along the way.
-A nature book like this one will also help keep kids interested on your family hikes.
+A nature book will also help keep kids interested on your family hikes.

 hiking with kids teaches them about nature